AndrewHYi/andrewhyi.github.io/about.md

 I am a graduate of Syracuse University (BS in Economics) and Georgia Tech (MS in Computer Science).
 Since 2013, I have worked in various capacities as a software engineer and team lead with companies of varying sizes, building web and mobile applications (with a focus on Ruby and JavaScript).

-Currently I'm part of an amazing team as Lead Software Engineer at [CivicPlus](https://www.civicplus.com), working on a geospatial SaaS platform with the [SeeClickFix](https://www.seeclickfix.com) team.
+Currently I'm part of an amazing team as Senior Software Engineer at [CivicPlus](https://www.civicplus.com), building agentic AI systems and geospatial civic engagement software with the [SeeClickFix](https://www.seeclickfix.com) team.

-In the past, I've served as Technical Lead at [Riley & Grey](https://www.rileygrey.com), where I worked with an awesome group of folks dedicated to helping people build beautiful, custom wedding websites.
+In the past, I've served as Software Engineer and Technical Lead at [Riley & Grey](https://www.rileygrey.com), where I worked with an awesome group of folks dedicated to helping people build beautiful, custom wedding websites.

 I have frequently collaborated with the amazing folks at [Friends & Family Foundry](https://www.friendsfamily.co), where I have worked on building web/mobile applications for various clients, most recently developing applications for [Starbucks](https://www.starbucks.com), [Ivy](https://www.ivy.com) and [BuildBook](https://www.buildbook.co).